 The business case is crystal clear.

 Businesses are powerful platforms for change.
-Successful business leaders are future-forward thinking champions.
+Successful business leaders are forward-thinking champions.
 Indeed, there is a revolution happening in C-Suites across the globe.
 Sustainability officers are being heard and their leaders are making bold commitments for change.
 You can also listen to our webinar on the Seismic Shift in Eco-Design to hear how L’Oréal Group’s CSO Alexandra Palt is being heard as part of the CEO-supported “Sharing Beauty with All” strategy.

 Leadership takes courage.
 And with leadership comes responsibility – a responsibility to stakeholders and to the world.
 Industry must continue to work together, to lead and be vocal.